Skip to content

 Recent Presentations

 Examining knee control as a risk factor for non-contact lower extremity injury: A prospective study in youth soccer.
 Anu M Räisänen, Hillevi Arkkila, Tommi Vasankari, Kathrin Steffen, Jari Parkkari, Pekka Kannus, Hannele Forsman, Kati Pasanen.
-CASEM 2018. (poster in UKK Institute’s SlideShare)
+CASEM 2018. (poster in the SlideShare of the UKK Institute for Health Promotion Research)

 Share the article in social media: